loading...

 01

-The GOT BAG Indonesia foundation operates a clean-up program that collects ocean-impacted plastic from coastal areas, rivers, and the ocean.
+The GOT BAG Indonesia foundation operates a clean-up program that collects coastal plastic waste from coastal areas, rivers, and the sea.

 02

-The PET portion is sorted and processed into pellets.
-All other mechanically recyclable plastic types are directed to suitable recycling solutions whenever possible.
-Non-recyclable plastic is sent for energy recovery.
+The PET portion is sorted and further processed into pellets.
+All other mechanically recyclable types of plastic are sent to the most suitable recycling solutions possible.
+Non-recyclable plastic is passed on for energy recovery.

 03